Beyond the Prompt: An Empirical Study of Cursor Rules: Methodology

 The 401 collected repositories containing cursor rules were created between 2008 and 2025, with the median creation date in 2023.
 The average repository size was 219.7 MB (SD = 727.6), with the largest repository being 12.63 GB.
 All collected repositories contained an average of 5,511.27 commits (SD = 11,201.06) per repository.
 Among all repositories, 291 (72.57\%) were created under an organization account, while the remaining 110 (27.43\%) were created under an individual account.
 The most commonly used licenses were MIT (152, 40.21\%), Apache-2.0 (76, 20.10\%), and NOASSERTION (76, 20.10\%).
 On average, each repository had 7,064 stars (SD = 21,509.10) and 916 forks (SD = 2,995.03).
 Across all repositories, the most commonly used programming languages were TypeScript (206, 51.37\%), Python (60, 14.96\%), and Go (24, 5.98\%).

 Among all repositories, we identified a total of 1,876 \texttt{.mdc} files.
-On average, each repository contained 4.68 \texttt{.mdc} files (SD = 6.89), with the maximum number of \texttt{.mdc} files in a single repository being 56.
-According to the latest cursor rule documentation, it is recommended to place all cursor rule files in a dedicated directory at the root of the repository, called \texttt{.cursor}.
-We found that 374 repositories (93.27\%) followed this recommendation.
-In these repositories, an average of 1.72 authors contributed to the directory (SD = 1.32), with a maximum of 8 authors.
-The average number of commits to the cursor rule directory was 5.68 (SD = 9.31), with a maximum of 98 commits.
-Among the 281 repositories that had at least two commits in the cursor rule directory, people spent an average of 16 days (SD = 15.90) between each commit updating their cursor rules.
+On average, each repository contained 4.68 \texttt{.mdc} files (SD = 6.89), with a maximum of 56 \texttt{.mdc} files in a single repository.
+The latest cursor rule documentation recomments to place all rule files in the \texttt{.cursor} directory at the root of the repository.
+Among the 374 repositories (93.27\%) followed this recommendation, an average of 1.72 authors contributed to the directory (SD = 1.32), with a maximum of 8 authors.
+The average number of commits was 5.68 (SD = 9.31), with a maximum of 98 commits.
+Among the 281 repositories containing the cursor rule directory that has been modified after creation, people spent an average of 16 days (SD = 15.90) between each commit.
 The average length of all cursor rule files was 462.67 lines (SD = 1,197.00), with the longest file containing 11,076 lines.